DeveloperSuccess/DeferredTaskManager/README.md

 The following public interfaces are used for internal interaction:

-  ⚪ `IEventSender' — responsible for creating runners and contains the logic of their behavior.
+  ⚪ `IEventSender` — responsible for creating runners and contains the logic of their behavior.

   ⚪ `IEventStorage` is a layer for interacting with the event repository.

   ⚪ `IStorageStrategy` — used to implement event storage.

-  ⚪ `IPoolPubSub' — performs lending with a pool of background runners.
+  ⚪ `IPoolPubSub` — performs lending with a pool of background runners.

 All these interfaces are public, but, in fact, only the `IDeferredTaskManagerService` is used for external interaction.
 The implementation of each module can be redefined by adding its own dependencies and logic (which is why they also have public interfaces).